 Is it Okay to Use Caulk Instead Of Wood Putty?

-In most situations, caulk can be used instead of wood putty.
+From my experience, you can generally use caulk as an alternative to wood putty, but the two serve different purposes.
 Wood putty is a material that is used to fill small holes, cracks, or gaps in wood surfaces, usually before sanding and painting or staining.
 It is designed to dry to a hard finish and can be sanded and painted over.

 Caulk seals gaps or joints between different surfaces, such as between trim and walls or around windows and doors.
 It is a flexible material that can expand and contract with changes in temperature or humidity.